someweisguy/esp_dmx/README.md

 ### DMX Start Codes

-This library offers the following macros constants for use as DMX start codes.
+This library offers the following macro constants for use as DMX start codes.
 More information about each start code can be found in the DMX standards document or in `dmx_caps.h`.

 - `DMX_SC` is the standard DMX null start code.
 - `RDM_SC` is the standard Remote Device Management start code.